-The school librarians provide guidance and expose our youth not only to texts, print media, and literature but to digital resources and the technology, too.
-These resources connect them to libraries around the world.
-A school librarian’s ability to manage scores of media and a library full of students with numerous projects and schedules astounds us.
-They stay up-to-date on the latest
+The school librarians provide guidance and expose our youth not only to texts, print media, and literature but to digital resources and technology, too.
+These resources also connect them to libraries around the world.
+A school librarian’s ability to manage scores of media and a school full of students with numerous projects and schedules astounds us.

 HOW TO OBSERVE #NationalSchoolLibrarianDay